Dense Breast Exam in Gainesville, FL

-- Body mass index: Women with less fat across their body often have little fatty tissue within their breasts.
+- Body mass index: Women with less fat across their bodies often have little fatty tissue within their breasts.

 - Hormone levels: Many women elect to supplement naturally decreasing hormone levels during menopause.
 Using these types of hormone replacements can increase the chance that dense breast tissue will develop.

-- Family history: Individuals with a mother or another member of the family who has been diagnosed with dense breasts is much more likely to experience the same condition.
+- Family history: Individuals with a mother or another member of the family who has been diagnosed with dense breasts are much more likely to experience the same condition.

 Prevention Strategies and Awareness

 There is no need to panic over a diagnosis of dense breast tissue.
 The most important aspect is to be aware and actively seeking the best quality care possible so that if a problem with the breast tissue is noticed, patients are able to intervene as quickly as possible using a variety of treatment options.